SystemsApproach/sdn/arch.rst

 ===============================

+SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that controls packet forwarding and other network operations implemented in software.
+Realizing
-SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that forwards packets—as well as controls packet forwarding—implemented in software.
-Realizing such a design is independent of any particular protocol stack, but instead requires a set of open APIs and a new collection of software components that support those APIs.
+such a design is independent of any particular protocol stack, but instead requires a set of open APIs and a new collection of software components that support those APIs.
 This chapter introduces the basic